Releasing new versions

 Create the PR.
 The base for this PR should be

-, but GitHub may crash if there are a lot of changes.
-As a workaround create the branch againstdevelop
+master, but GitHub may crash if there are a lot of changes.
+As a workaround create the branch againstdevelopand, when created, change the base tomaster. -

 Still don’t merge it.